mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/tutorials/cd_tutorials/canary-deployment/index.md

 In this tutorial we will extend our hello-world application to use canary deployment.

 Canary deployment is a deployment strategy where a new version of an application (called the canary) is deployed alongside the existing version (called the primary).
-The canary deployment is subjected to tests that check various metrics to determine application health.
-As the tests pass, more and more traffic is routed to the canary, until finally the canary is promoted to be the new primary, and the old primary is scaled down and terminated.
+The Canary deployment is subjected to tests that check various metrics to determine application health.
+As the tests pass, more and more traffic is routed to the Canary, until finally the Canary is promoted to be the new primary, and the old primary is scaled down and terminated.

 This tutorial leverages [Flagger](https://docs.flagger.app/) to manage canary deployment.